gregoryyunnychoi/Implied-probability-of-BoE-Rate-Hike-or-Cut-Using-3-Month-SONIA-Futures/README.md

 ![Rate Cut Probability Chart](https://github.com/user-attachments/assets/45e465fc-27ba-4e12-aceb-74d7f6a27307)

 These probabilities suggest that the market expects **at least one rate cut** between June and September 2025.
+However, there is uncertainty over whether the MPC will implement **one or two cuts** during this period.